Joey Meneses Preview, Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 13th in MLB.
+- The pitching staff for the Mets has a collective 8.8 K/9, which ranks 16th in the league.

-- The Mets have a 4.46 team ERA that ranks 18th among all MLB pitching staffs.
+- The Mets' 4.46 team ERA ranks 18th across all MLB pitching staffs.

+- Mets pitchers combine to allow 170 total home runs at a rate of 1.2 per game (to rank 17th in the league).

+- Butto (0-2) takes the mound for the Mets to make his third start this season.

 © 2023 Data Skrive.
 All rights reserved.